madhurmehta007/madhurmehta007/README.md

 ### Hola, I'm Madhur Mehta!

-- 🔭 I worked as an application developer intern in AICAN Automate LLt.
+- 🔭 I worked as an Android Developer Intern at AICAN Automate LLP and as an SDE Intern at Vaidhya Megha.
 - 🌱 I’m currently shifting towards jetpack compose.
 - 👯 I’m looking to collaborate on Android Projects.